DanielTheFletch/color50/docs/source/intro.rst

 ----------

 Many programming courses focus on building fundamentals by creating projects at the command line.
-As such, I have spent a lot of time working in terminal environments, engaging in all sorts of academic projects and learning pursuits.
-Every time I used a new language at the terminal, though, I always wondered why printing text in color is almost never covered in the learning process.
+Every time I would learn a new language, though, I always wondered why printing text in color was almost never covered in the learning process.

 It seems simple in theory, right?
-Many modern shells display all sorts of key features *with colorful text already*, so I knew it was possible---I just didn't quite know how to do it in an approachable fashion.
-This train of thought sparked the idea of what eventually became **color50**: a Python library designed to make colorful terminal output more approachable.
+Most modern shells display all sorts of key features *with colorful text already*, so it's clearly possible---I just didn't quite know how to do it in an approachable fashion.
+This train of thought sparked the idea for what eventually became **color50**: a Python library designed to make colorful terminal output more approachable.

-Ultimately, **color50** is a package designed to address the confusion and cryptic syntax that occurs when working with ANSI escape sequences and color codes.
-The main motivation was to make printing in color more readable, more intuitive to a broader range of developers, and generally more convenient to use.
+Ultimately, **color50** is a package designed to address the confusion and cryptic syntax that comes with ANSI color code sequencing.
+My driving motivation for working on the project was to make the code for printing colorful output more readable, more intuitive, and generally just easier to use.

 ----------